Editor’s Note: This post has been updated with new links and content.

-You’re at Gordon Ramsay’s high-end restaurant in Las Vegas (a little boozie from your pre-dinner cocktails), and you just ordered a delicious steak from the menu.
+You’re at Gordon Ramsay’s high-end restaurant in Las Vegas, a little boozy from your pre-dinner cocktails, and you just ordered a delicious steak from the menu.

-20 minutes pass by and the server is now bringing it out, with the smell of garlic and butter permeating the room.
+Twenty minutes pass.
+The server brings it out, and the smell of garlic and butter fills the room.

-You start cutting the steak and see the juices flowing, and slowly move the bite of meat towards your mouth.
+You start cutting the steak, you see the juices flowing, and you slowly bring the first bite to your mouth.

-You chomp down with a smile on your face, but to your surprising disgust, the steak is ice cold.
+You chomp down with a smile on your face… but to your surprise and disgust, the steak is ice cold.

-Your smile quickly turns into a frown, and then you hear Gordon Ramsay screaming at the cook who just prepared your steak and seven others like it.
+Your smile quickly turns into a frown.
+Then you hear Gordon Ramsay screaming at the cook who prepared your steak and seven others like it:

 So what happened?

-The cook made the mistake of not getting the steak to the right temperature before serving it to you.
+The cook didn’t get the steak to the right temperature before serving it to you.

 And you’re doing the same with your PPC traffic and the visitors you’re trying to convert.

-If you don’t, then you’ll never have PPC campaigns that continue to improve.
+If you don’t, then you’ll never have PPC campaigns that improve.

 Because of this, the temperature of your call-to-action (the steak) has to match the intent temperature of the visitor (the person dining).

 The only problem is, your visitors aren’t sticking around to tell you that the steak is undercooked.
-They’ll just bounce instead.
+They just bounce instead.

-This is why so many advertisers fail when they try to use the same call-to-action on the AdWords Display network or on managed Facebook ads, as they do on the AdWords Search network.
+This is why so many advertisers fail when they try to use the same calls-to-action on the Google Ads Display network or in managed Facebook ads as they do on the Google Ads Search network.